Metabyte2710/RGB/Redragon-K556-Devarajas.md

 This data block is updated when changing profiles.

+The data starting at index 0x10 appears to be the list of available modes.
+It matches the order of the modes that show in the UI.

 | Byte Index | Bytes | Description |
 | ---------- | ----- | ----------- |
 | 0x00       | 1     | 0x55        |